tjd1234/cmpt135spring2023/lectures/week1/wordcount/README.md

 - **It's pretty efficient in both time and memory**.
 It only reads the file once, and no matter how how much input its scanning it uses the same tiny amount of memory.

-- **It uses global variables to keep track of the counts**.
-In general, you should *not* use global variables because *any* code in the program could read/write them, and that makes it difficult to be sure what their values are at any particular time.
-But, this program is a single function that is relatively short and simple, and so there is not much possible harm in making the counts global.
-If we were to later add more features, then the global variables should be replaced, e.g. see [count_chars2.cpp](count_chars2.cpp).

 - **Counting words is tricky**.
 The insight of counting the whitespace *between* words is not completely obvious, and so that's a good reason to explain it in